oznu/docker-guacamole/README.md

 A Docker Container for [Apache Guacamole](https://guacamole.incubator.apache.org/), a client-less remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH over HTML5.

+This container runs the guacamole web client, the guacd server and a postgres database.

 ## Usage

 ```shell